jmschrei/bpnet-lite/example_jsons/README.md

       # Loci to make predictions for (can be a list)
 		"loci": "../../../tfatlas/processed_data/ENCSR000BGQ/peaks.bed.gz",

-		"signals": null,   # A list of bigWig files to extract signal from "controls": null,  # An optional list of bigWig files containing control signals "verbose": null    # Whether to print out a log to the terminal during training },
+		"sequences": null,   # A list of bigWig files to extract signal from "controls": null,  # An optional list of bigWig files containing control signals "verbose": null    # Whether to print out a log to the terminal during training },